Dates: The course runs June 1-12

 Writing: outline a lesson on a semantic domain of Tunica: make each of the five steps explicit.
 Due.
 We will review the five step process in class.

 The rest of the class will then be spent in preparation and practice teaching Tunica lessons.

 We will use the lessons from: Tunica working group (n.d.)
 Wor’itik’acha:

 We will learn.
 Lessons in the Tunica Language.
 Tunica-Biloxi Tribe of Louisiana: Marksville

 Monday through Friday – 7:30 meet in the lobby (you should have breakfasted before this, as it is a long time until noon and the camp lunch).
 We will walk through the parking lot and then Nature Trail and dance grounds to the summer camp.
 You will team up with your supervising teacher and the tribal elders, prepare the day’s teaching materials and be ready to meet the children at 8 a.m.
 We will eat at the camp.
 After the children in your group are picked up, you may make your way back to the casino hotel.
 You will be given meal vouchers for the restaurants.
 The casino hotel has a swimming pool and a gym, but don’t get too tired out.
 You must keep a journal of the Summer Camp experience.
 Your journal entries should include data on the lessons covered, but also the effectiveness of the methodology, interaction with the children, language learning success and failures, cultural awareness, and observations on how the camp activities might be improved.
 Reflection on your own challenges, questions, and insights is encouraged.

-Friday evening, after the children’s presentation of their projects and demonstration of their language abilities, we will meet back at the casino at 6 and return to New Orleans.
+Friday evening, after the children’s presentation of their projects and demonstration of their language abilities, we will meet back at the casino and return to New Orleans.

 1. class discussion: you are expected to come to class each day, having read the materials and prepared to participate fully 10%